apache/pulsar/site2/docs/security-basic-auth.md

    authenticateOriginalAuthData=true
    ```

-2. Set an environment variable named `pulsar.auth.basic.conf` and the value is `.htpasswd`.
+2. Set an environment variable named `PULSAR_EXTRA_OPTS` and the value is `-Dpulsar.auth.basic.conf=/path/to/.htpasswd`.
 Pulsar reads this environment variable to implement HTTP basic authentication.

 ## Enable basic authentication on proxies